Mission and impact

 Inclusive Framework members have committed to report aggregate and anonymised data in respect of the Country-by-Country reports that they receive under Action 13.
 This data is vital to the work under Action 11 on measuring the impact of BEPS.
 As more data becomes available, a fuller picture can be shown of the true cost of tax avoidance and the benefit of the BEPS Project.

 Finally, addressing the tax challenges arising from digitalisation is a key policy issue today.
-The Inclusive Framework has made major progress by developing a Programme of Work and aims to produce a consensus-based, long-term solution for delivery to the G20 in 2020.
+The Inclusive Framework has made major progress by developing two-pillar approach and aims to produce a consensus-based, long-term solution for delivery to the G20 in 2021.

 are lost annually due to tax avoidance by multinational companies

-and jurisdictions have signed the Multilateral Instrument on BEPS
+countries and jurisdictions have joined the Multilateral Instrument on BEPS

 How it works